 These available pressure ranges meet the requirements of a wide variety of applications for effective monitoring of fluid processes.

-Depending on the use of the differential pressure sensor, the output signal can be programmed either as linear (output proportional to differential pressure) or as square root output (output proportional to flow).
+Depending on the use of the differential pressure sensor, the output signal can be programmed as either linear (output proportional to differential pressure) or as square-root (output proportional to flow).

 The square root output function on a differential pressure sensor is used to measure the velocity of a fluid.